moby/moby/docs/man/docker-run.1.md

     # docker run --security-opt label:level:TopSecret -i -t rhel7 bash

-To disable the security labeling for this container versus running with the `--permissive` flag, use the following command:
+To disable the security labeling for this container instead of running with the `--privileged` flag, use the following command:

     # docker run --security-opt label:disable -i -t fedora bash